 Angela began her career as an elementary school teacher.
 After serving as an elementary school principal, Angela joined the faculty of the School of Education at Willamette University and taught undergraduate and graduate level Education courses.
 She served as the Inservice Coordinator for the Oregon Writing Project for almost ten years, providing professional development in the area of literacy for certified teachers throughout Oregon.

-Since 2013, Angela has worked as a writing coach at Heritage School, as well as through a variety of local education programs.
+Angela's family joined the Heritage community in 2008.
+Since 2013, Angela has worked as a writing mentor at Heritage School, as well as through a variety of local education programs.
 Angela has experience working with preschool children through adults (within public and private schools, community groups, online, and in private consultation).
 She holds a current State of Oregon teaching license and has earned a Bachelor of Arts degree in Elementary Education, a Master of Science in Curriculum and Instruction, and a Ph.D. in Education: Teacher Leadership.

 A long time resident of Salem, Angela is married and has two sons (who previously attended Heritage School).
-Outside of school, you’ll see the Obery family at the library, at local civic events, and working to promote safe and comfortable biking and walking opportunities in Salem
+Outside of school, you’ll see the Obery family at the library, at local civic events, and traveling, so as to learn more about this beautiful planet and its people.

 Emily is married and has four children.
 She is a writer and her essays on family life have appeared in several parenting websites, such as Literary Mama and Hip Mama.
 She is writing a memoir tracing how her strident ideas about education and parenting unraveled during a decade of teaching and mothering in New Orleans.
 She spills her family’s secrets onstage at story slams.

-In addition to guest teaching at Heritage, Warren is a Professor of Law and Director of the Clinical Law Program at Willamette University, where she founded the Child and Family Advocacy Clinic.
-She is an internationally recognized scholar and advocate for children’s rights and has been honored as both a Fulbright Scholar and a Fulbright Chair for her work on behalf of children.
+In addition to guest teaching at Heritage, Warren is an internationally recognized scholar and advocate for children’s rights and has been honored as both a Fulbright Scholar and a Fulbright Chair for her work on behalf of children.
 Her academic biography can be found here.

 Warren's family has been part of the Heritage School community since 2009.
 In her free time, Warren enjoys spending time with her family snowboarding, hiking, backpacking, and mountain climbing.